Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 ## What is a singleton class in Android?

-- A singleton class is a class which can create only an object that can be shared all other classes.
+- A singleton class is a class that can have only one object(an instance of the class) at a time that can be shared all other classes.

 ```ruby
 private static volatile RESTService instance;